helgeho/ArchiveSpark/docs/DataSpecs.md

 ## Web Archive DataSpecs

 The following DataSpecs are specific to web archive datasets from different sources.
-All of them are contained in `org.archive.archivespark.specific.warc.specs`, but access to all (W)ARC specs is provided through [`org.archive.archivespark.specific.warc.WarcSpec`](../src/main/scala/org/archive/archivespark/specific/warc/WarcSpec.scala).
+All of them are contained in `org.archive.webservices.archivespark.specific.warc.specs`, but access to all (W)ARC specs is provided through [`org.archive.webservices.archivespark.specific.warc.WarcSpec`](../src/main/scala/org/archive/archivespark/specific/warc/WarcSpec.scala).

 DataSpec| Description
 :-------|:---